The Rosé Obscura | Early 20th-Century Parlor Tub Chair

 $8,500.00

-The Rosé Obscura is a sculptural early 20th-century parlor tub chair, a form developed to enclose the body while maintaining composure within the room.
-Its curved back and continuous arms define a contained seated volume, favoring intimacy and duration over display.
-Chairs of this type occupied salons, dressing rooms, and private sitting spaces, where posture, conversation, and presence were carefully considered.
+An early 20th-century parlor tub chair, a form developed to enclose the body while maintaining composure within the room.
+The curved back and continuous arms define a contained seated volume, favoring proximity and duration over distance.
+Chairs of this type were placed in salons, dressing rooms, and private sitting spaces, where posture and position were structured through furniture rather than ornament.

 The hand-carved wooden frame is articulated with restraint.
-Rolled arms terminate in carved volutes; the front rail is articulated in low relief rather than applied ornament.
-The legs are set with intention, grounding the chair while allowing the body to read as continuous rather than segmented.
+Rolled arms terminate in carved volutes; the front rail is defined in low relief.
+The legs are set to ground the chair while allowing the body to read as continuous rather than segmented.
 The wood has been refinished to a deep, even tone.

-Work was limited to surface refinement and upholstery, preserving the chair’s original structure and proportions.
-The result is not a transformation but a clarification of form and surface.
+Work was limited to surface refinement and upholstery, preserving the original structure and proportions.
+The intervention remains at the level of surface and material.

-The Rosé Obscura is a sculptural early 20th-century parlor tub chair, a form developed to enclose the body while maintaining composure within the room.
-Its curved back and continuous arms define a contained seated volume, favoring intimacy and duration over display.
-Chairs of this type occupied salons, dressing rooms, and private sitting spaces, where posture, conversation, and presence were carefully considered.
+An early 20th-century parlor tub chair, a form developed to enclose the body while maintaining composure within the room.
+The curved back and continuous arms define a contained seated volume, favoring proximity and duration over distance.
+Chairs of this type were placed in salons, dressing rooms, and private sitting spaces, where posture and position were structured through furniture rather than ornament.

 The hand-carved wooden frame is articulated with restraint.
-Rolled arms terminate in carved volutes; the front rail is articulated in low relief rather than applied ornament.
-The legs are set with intention, grounding the chair while allowing the body to read as continuous rather than segmented.
+Rolled arms terminate in carved volutes; the front rail is defined in low relief.
+The legs are set to ground the chair while allowing the body to read as continuous rather than segmented.
 The wood has been refinished to a deep, even tone.

-Work was limited to surface refinement and upholstery, preserving the chair’s original structure and proportions.
-The result is not a transformation but a clarification of form and surface.
+Work was limited to surface refinement and upholstery, preserving the original structure and proportions.
+The intervention remains at the level of surface and material.

 Damask velvet developed with layered tonal variation rather than contrast.
 The palette moves through muted rose, mauve, and softened earth tones, with restrained coral accents integrated into the pattern.
-The surface registers depth through density and embossing, allowing the motif to emerge gradually rather than assert itself.
+Depth is produced through density and embossing, allowing the motif to emerge gradually.

 Design Style